kannpai/edin-festival-DwD/posts/post1.md

 Hi

-we are going to develop a rest area for the public during edinburgh festivals!
+we are going to develop anarea for the public to rest during edinburgh festivals!